SeikaHirori/WordScramble/_docs/README.md

 - Part 3 | Challenge: https://www.hackingwithswift.com/100/swiftui/31
     - [ ] 1.
 Disallow answers that are shorter than three letters or are just our start word.
         - WIP
-    - [ ] 2.
+    - [x] 2.
 Add a toolbar button that calls startGame(), so users can restart with a new word whenever they want to.
+        - Note:
+            - I already implemented this at this commit ... whoa, I was curious enough (and annoyed that I couldn't manually get a new word) that I was already already :3
     - [ ] 3.
 Put a text view somewhere so you can track and show the player’s score for a given root word.
 How you calculate score is down to you, but something involving number of words and their letter count would be reasonable.